Tomiko Van: Beginnings as solo artist

 Tomiko Van began as a solo artist while she was with Do As Infinity with the song "Again", which appeared on the charity album Song Nation, and later in 2003 with the song "Drive me nuts", which was recorded for trance DJs project Cyber X. Van also appeared in six commercials for the Japanese hair product company Lavenus.

 Official solo career

 2005

-After Do As Infinity disbanded on September 29, 2005, Avex Trax, Van's label, announced that the singer was going solo.
+After Do As Infinity disbanded on September 29, 2005, Avex Trax, Van's label, announced that Van was going solo.

 2006

 In 2006, Van made her debut as a solo artist with her album Farewell.
 Singles were not released prior to her album, released in March 2006.
 Her first official single as a solo artist, "Flower", was released in June of the same year, and made the weekly top ten of the Japanese charts.
 Two other singles followed that year, "Senkō", in September, and "Yumeji", a late November release.